Javascript is not enabled.

 23. Hunt for gift card deals

 Gift cards are a coveted holiday gift year after year, research by the National Retail Federation shows.
 And it often pays to wait until December to purchase them, when many retailers, restaurants and other businesses offer discounted gift cards to drum up business.
 Be on the lookout for BOGO gift cards and other deals.
-Chipotle, Costco and Target are just a sampling of the retailers that have run gift card deals during the holidays in the past.
+Chipotle, Costco and Target are just a few retailers that have run gift card deals during the holidays in the past.
+Woroch adds that many retailers and even restaurants offer free promo gift cards when you spend a certain amount on gift cards, which you can then use to help pay for a present for someone on your list.
+“It's like free money,” she says.

 24. Bulk up

 Around the holidays, warehouse clubs often sell gifts in bulk at a discount.
 You can easily pick up a three-pack of gingerbread-scented candles or holiday chocolates and save money by separating them into individual gifts.
-“Last holiday season, I found a set of three glass-jar candles from Target for $10, which provides three gifts for just over $3 apiece,” Woroch says.
-“In comparison, a 4-ounce individual glass jar candle was $5 [alone].”
+Woroch says she once purchased a set of three glass jar candles from Target for $10 and split it into three separate gifts.
+“In comparison, a 4-ounce individual glass jar candle was $5.”

 25. Focus on in-stock items